 Since 2006, the Pacific Islands Region Observer Program has deployed observers on a sample of ASLL trips.
 However, initial observer coverage was low, less than 10%.
-In 2010 and 2011, annual observer coverageincreased to approximately 24 and 31% respectively.
+In 2010 and 2011, annual observer coverage increased to approximately 24 and 31% respectively.
 In September 2011, NMFS implemented Amendment 5 to the Pelagics FEP (76 FR 52888), which established specific requirements for fishing gear and deployment techniques to reduce incidental bycatch of green sea turtles.
 The objective of these requirements was to set gear at 100 m or deeper in the water column.
 Although the intent of Amendment 5 was to reduce the bycatch of green sea turtles, it could also affect the bycatch rates of giant manta ray and oceanic whitetip shark.
-Therefore, to account for the uncertainty of impact of Amendment 5, we rely on the anticipated number of interactions from 2012-2017, excluding data from 2010-2012, unless otherwise noted (McCracken 2019a).
+Therefore, to account for the uncertainty of impact of Amendment 5, we exclude data from 2010 and 2011.
+For the mean and 95th percentile numbers we rely on the anticipated number of interactions estimated by McCracken (2019a) from 2012-2017 and for the maximum 5-year running average and sum we rely on data from 2012 to 2019.